Transportation Security Officers

 This guide provides the first steps in addressing workplace-related issues.
 Your job is to be informed about how the process works.
 Requests for assistance from AFGE are made through AFGE's toll-free TSO Hotline at (866) 392-6832.
 Once a request for assistance is received by AFGE, a staff member will determine whether or not the case meets AFGE's criteria for representation.
 Until you are notified of acceptance of representation, you should neither expect nor assume that AFGE is assisting you with your issue.
 You are still responsible for meeting all deadlines and timeframes established in the Transportation Security Administration's Management Directives.

-Representing TSO's of Dallas / Fort Worth (DFW) International Airport Dallas Love Field (DAL)
+Representing TSOs, BDOs, and STIs of Dallas Ft.
+Worth (DFW), Dallas Love Field (DAL),